django-otp/django-otp/docs/source/overview.rst

 .. glossary::

-    two-factor authentication
-        An authentication policy that requires a user to present two proofs of identity.
-The first is typically a password and the second is frequently tied to some physical device in the user's possession.
+    authenticated
+        A user whose credentials have been accepted by Django's authentication API is considered authenticated.

+    device
+        A mechanism by which a user can acquire an OTP.
+This might correspond to a physical device dedicated to such a purpose, a virtual device such as a smart phone app, or even a set of stored single-use tokens.

     OTP
         A one-time password.
 This is a generated value that a user can present